vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 refer to the notorious doctrine of seeking dishonour (avamāna).
 To initiate its discussion in his commentary on PS 3.3, reading ‘despised’ (avamatah.), Kaun. ḍinya quotes two verses which are in slightly modified form known from older sources, the Mahābhārata (12.222.20–21) and the Manusmr.ti (2.162– 163).

-The wise brahmin should seek dishonour as if it were ambrosia and he should always beware of honour as if it were poison.
-For, while being despised, he rests in happiness, excluded from all society; a sage should not think of the faults of the other, (but) always of his own evil.
+The wise brahmin should seek dishonour as if it were ambrosia and he should always beware of honour as if it were poisoṇFor, while being despised, he rests in happiness, excluded from all society; a sage should not think of the faults of the other, (but) always of his own evil.
 (Kaun. ḍinya ad PS 3.3)

 Kaun. ḍinya’s quotation of older sources in this context and the fact that this stage of the path to salvation dealing with dishonour disappears soon from the repertoire of Saiva soteriologial texts seem to indicate that we are here con- ´ cerned with an archaic practice accommodated to the early Pāśupata move ment.
 9 The practice involves that the aspirant seeks dishonour when, in public and without making himself known as a Pāśupata ascetic,